Kenya's Lake Baringo: Surviving hippo and crocodile attacks

 - Published

-Joseph Atuma had fished in Lake Baringo since he was 12 and, despite one or two encounters with hippos and crocodiles, none had ever attacked him, until one evening in September 2018, when a hippo tore through his canoe, grabbed his left leg, and ripped part of it off.
+Joseph Atuma had fished in Lake Baringo since he was 12 and, despite one or two encounters with hippos and crocodiles, none had ever attacked him until one evening in September 2018, when a hippo tore through his canoe, grabbed his left leg, and ripped part of it off.

 "It was hiding in the bushes, very near to the shore, a place where I wouldn't expect a hippo to be.
 And it caught me by surprise," the 42-year-old says.